Admission & Enrollment

 Prerequisites to Admission

-A high school diploma or its equivalent is required for admission to the HMEI Infant/Toddler Education Course; a Bachelor’s degree in any discipline, however, is strongly preferred.
+A high school diploma or its equivalent is required for admission to the HMEI Infant/Toddler Education Course; a Bachelor’s degree in any discipline, however, is preferred.

 HMEI prohibits discrimination to enrollment and participation in any of its educational programs on the basis of race, color, national origin, gender, sexual orientation, religion, age, disability, political beliefs, and marital or family status.